 - Extremely high capacity and performance

 - Multicore support for accelerated run time

-- Integrated graphical user interface and simulation waveform viewer
+- Integrated graphical user interface, hierarchy browser and simulation waveform viewer

-- DSMTest option enables power-aware patterns and advanced fault models
+- TetraMAX DSMTest option enables advanced fault models and power-aware patterns

-- IddQ Test option available for quiescent test validation
+- TetraMAX IDDQ Test option available for quiescent test validation

-- Integrated with Synopsys Yield Explorer for true, high-bandwidth volume diagnostics
+- Integrated with Synopsys Yield Explorer for seamless volume diagnostics and yield analysis

 Testing Complex ASICs

 With TetraMAX ATPG, designers can generate high-quality manufacturing test patterns without compromising on high performance design techniques (Figure 1).
 While such techniques may impede other ATPG tools, TetraMAX ATPG is able to obtain coverage on the resulting complex logic.

 TetraMAX ATPG supports internal three-state busses including implementations with pull-ups, pull-downs and charge storage.
 Similar to three-state busses, bidirectional I/O pads are also supported.
 To ensure ATE (automatic test equipment) requirements are met, TetraMAX ATPG provides a number of options to generate contention-free patterns for three-state logic.